 The Cape Centre of the Astronomical Society of Southern Africa has a proud history of providing an environment where enthusiasts can share their interest in astronomy.

-The Cape Astronomical Association formed in 1912 was the first astronomical society in South Africa.
+The Cape Astronomical Association formed in 1912, and was the first astronomical society in South Africa.
 The Johannesburg Society was formed in 1918 and in 1922 the Cape and Johannesburg societies amalgamated to form the Astronomical Society of South Africa (ASSA).
-In 1956 its name changed to the current Astronomical Society of Southern Africa (with the Cape as one of its centres).
+In 1956 its name changed to the current Astronomical Society of Southern Africa ( with the Cape as one of its centres ).

 Who are we?

-Although some of our members are professional astronomers, we are a group of mainly amateur astronomers, Cape Town and environments.
+We are a group of individuals who come together as one family, gazing up at the night sky to read the stories of the universe.
+Our story!
+Although some of our members are professional astronomers, we are a group of mainly passionate amateur astronomers within Cape Town and surrounding areas.
 Our members come from different backgrounds and ages, and our levels of knowledge and experience range from beginners to experts.
+Come see for yourself at one of our meetings – informative talks and presentations that will open your mind and keep you hooked.

 We welcome all who are interested in astronomy.